 1. Study programme and study programme's design and development (ESG 1.1, 1.2, 1.8, 1.9)

-Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies.
+Justify the numerical scores provided for the quality indicators (criteria) by specifying the current curriculum.

-A module in relation to technology use by consumers and/or technology adoption/ implementation by businesses is lacking from the current curriculum.
 The Foundation programme consists of five (5) compulsory modules that focus solely on English, i.e.